AndrewEC/SteganographyApp/README.markdown

     The order of the images affects the encoding and decoding results.

 --passsword or -p :: The password to encrypt the input file when 'encode' was specified in the action argument.

---validate or -v :: Specifies whether or not to validate the proper arguments have been given.
-    Value must be either 'true' or 'false'

---printStack or -ps :: Specifies whether or not to print the full stack trace if an error occurs.
-    Value must either be 'true' or 'false'

---randomSeed or -rs :: Specifies whether or not to randomly read/write the bits to the images.
-    If the argument was specified when writing, then the same random argument value must be provided when reading.
-    The accuracy and repeatability is not guaranteed between different systems.

 --compress :: -c :: Specifies whether or not to compress/decompress the encoded/decoded content.
     Value must be either 'true' or 'false'.